 TRAVEL GYM IN DANBURY

-Fourth through Eighth Grade children utilize the Danbury Sport Dome and Danbury Ice Arena in addition to receiving on-site instruction.
+Third through Eighth Grade children utilize the Danbury Sport Dome and Danbury Ice Arena in addition to receiving on-site instruction.
 Buses transport our students and appropriate sporting equipment is provided.
-Community-wide activities include soccer, field hockey, and ice skating.